Tax & Finance

 Processing Time

-• Electronic: Immediate to a few days
+• Electronic: Usually up to 5 days

 • Paper/D-number: 2–4 weeks